cultural resources services

 Utah Division of Wildlife Resources Cultural Resources Management Services

-EcoPlan has been awarded this five-year contract with the Utah Division of Wildlife Resources to conduct cultural resource inventories, research, and report production prior to the implementation of federal- and state-led habitat restoration projects proposed as part of the Utah Watershed Restoration Initiative.
-Since 2017, EcoPlan completed nearly 60,000 acres of surveys, primarily on Bureau of Land Management (BLM) lands, throughout the state.
-This has entailed eight large-scale surveys, including over 13,000 acres in Onaqui in the BLM’s Canyon Country District (see photo featured left).
-EcoPlan was able to meet the challenges of this project, which included large-scale surveys commissioned shortly after the fire season, requiring close coordination and mobilization of large field crews in remote areas, rapid coordination with the State Historic Preservation Office regarding site avoidance requirements, and expedient report preparation to allow restoration/reclamation activities to take place prior to fall/winter snowfall.
+EcoPlan is in the midst of a five-year contract with the Utah Division of Wildlife Resources to conduct cultural resource inventories, research, and report production prior to implementation of federal and state habitat restoration projects proposed as part of the Utah Watershed Restoration Initiative.
+Since 2017, EcoPlan has surveyed nearly 60,000 acres, primarily on Bureau of Land Management (BLM) lands throughout the state.
+This effort has consisted of eight large-scale surveys (each more than 5,000 acres), including more than 13,000 acres in Onaqui in the BLM’s Salt Lake District (see photo featured left).
+EcoPlan has been able to meet the challenges of this project, including large-scale surveys commissioned shortly after the fire season that required close coordination and mobilization of large field crews in remote areas.
+Additionally, rapid coordination with the Utah State Historic Preservation Office regarding NRHP eligibility recommendations and site avoidance requirements as well as expedient report preparation was crucial to allow restoration and reclamation activities to take place prior to fall/winter snowfall.